students with their backs towards us, linking arms

 Obtaining health care

 • Find low-cost, in-person care at your closest free clinic or community health center.
 They offer services on a sliding fee basis based on your income.
-Assistance can range from primary care to mental health care, dental, and OB/GYN and is available to everyone, including the uninsured and/or undocumented.
+Assistance can range from primary care to mental health care, dental, and OB/GYN is available to everyone, even if you’re undocumented or don’t have insurance.

 • Many health care providers offer virtual or phone consultations, which may be available at a discounted rate.